mnov88/gdpred/content/Articles/Article 82.md

 ---
 title: "Article 82"
  subtitle: "Right to compensation and liability"
 tags:
   - article
+type: "article"
 ---
 ## Right to compensation and liability